-- Complete co-teaching training before entering the assigned classroom; - Complete county-required training before entering the assigned classroom; - Begin year-long residency on the first day teachers report to school; - Follow assigned district calendar; - Be immersed in assigned classroom 4 out of 5 days during the first semester of the yearlong residency; - Be immersed in assigned classroom all 5 days of the week during the second semester of the yearlong residency with time for solo teaching; - Take the lead in identifying specific days and times for observations collaboratively with the cooperating teacher.
+- Review co-teaching strategies and/or training before entering the assigned classroom; - Complete any county-required training before entering the assigned classroom; - Begin year-long residency on the first day teachers report to school; - Follow assigned district calendar; - Be immersed in assigned classroom 18 hours/week for 14 weeks during the first semester of the yearlong residency, following the schedule created with the cooperating/mentor teacher during the first week of the placement; - Be immersed in assigned classroom all 5 days of the week during the second semester of the yearlong residency with time for solo teaching as outlined herein; - Take the lead in identifying specific days and times for observations collaboratively with the cooperating teacher.
 Communicate the proposed observation schedule with the university supervisor.
-Make sure that you consider the time needed following an observation to meet with your university supervisor for reflection and feedback; - Co-teach with mentor teacher using strategies for co-teaching; - Make time to co-plan with mentor teacher; - Attend all meetings mentor teacher attends (e.g., faculty/staff meetings, team/grade-level/data meetings, IEP/504 conferences, etc.); - Gradually assume full control of the classroom during Residency 2; - Solo teach and have full control of the classroom for a minimum of 3 weeks during Residency 2; - Commit to engaging in daily reflective practice and use feedback to improve teaching practice throughout the yearlong residency experience; - Maintain Teacher Candidate Boundaries as presented during Orientation and uphold the professional Code of Ethics throughout the Student Teaching/Residency experience.
-[See Teacher Candidate Misconduct above.]; - Agree to receive a placement that meets state requirements and programmatic grade level and diversity requirements; - May apply for/agree to substitute teach for assigned placement school during Residency 2 (only if permit has been converted to a Long-Term Residency permit); - Complete edTPA during Residency 2; - Attend all professional development opportunities offered during the school year; and - Create a schedule with mentor teacher / follow that schedule for the entire residency assignment.
+Make sure that you consider the time needed following an observation to meet with your university supervisor for reflection and feedback; - Co-teach with mentor teacher using strategies for co-teaching; - Make time to co-plan with mentor teacher; engage in co-assessment and co-reflection strategies as well; - Attend all meetings mentor teacher attends (e.g., faculty/staff meetings, team/grade-level/data meetings, IEP/504 conferences, etc.); - Gradually assume full control of the classroom during Residency 2; - Solo teach and have full control of the classroom for a minimum of 3 weeks during Residency 2; - Commit to engaging in daily reflective practice and use feedback to improve teaching practice throughout the yearlong residency experience; - Maintain Teacher Candidate Boundaries as presented during Orientation and uphold the professional Code of Ethics throughout the Student Teaching/Residency experience.
+[See Teacher Candidate Misconduct above.]; - Agree to receive a placement that meets state requirements and programmatic grade level and diversity requirements; - May apply for/agree to substitute teach for assigned placement school during Residency 2 (only if permit has been converted to a Long-Term Residency permit); - Successfully complete edTPA during Residency 2; - Attend all professional development opportunities offered during the school year; and - Create a schedule with mentor teacher / follow that schedule for the entire residency assignment.